brandonkk0405/Brandon_BlueStamp_Portfolio/index.md

 For your final milestone, explain the outcome of your project.
 Key details to include are:

 In the previous milestones, I focused on the base hexapods as well as QOL changes, such as a battery holder.
 H
-- What you've accomplished since your previous milestone

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE